RoshanPaudyal/Module1Challange/README.md

 Ten years ago business that wanted to sell online had to first go through the time consuming process of applying for a merchant account.
 And, if a software platform wanted to integrate payments into its products, it had to invest considerable resources building that infrastructure itself.Stripe created Connect to solve this issue.
 A wide range of companies have adopted Connect, including marketplaces like Carvana, which uses Connect to power its online marketplace for used cars, and media platforms like Twitter and Spotify, which use Connect to let creators monetize their audiences.
 More recently, enterprises have been adopting Connect; Ford Motor Company will use Connect to expand its ecommerce infrastructure for both customers and dealers.
 ### What are the other major companies in this domain?
 We almost forgot what life was like before mobile apps allowed us to pay freinds or merchant with just a few taps.
 Fintech payment processing companies have been evolving with userfriendly interfaces everyday.
 Thanks to them for making it easir to move money around.
 Some of the company specalize in offering buy now pay later integration for ecommerce to attaract young customers, while others are peer to peer payment platforms that everyday people use to split checks and pay monthly dues.
 Howevery their goal are same allowing people to make payment faster simpler and more secure.
 Lets round up the top payment processors and online payment processing services exsist in current market.
-1. Flex: The company covers rent payments and allows customers to pay back amounts on their own schedules, creating a more flexible payment experience.
+1. Flex - The company covers rent payments and allows customers to pay back amounts on their own schedules, creating a more flexible payment experience.
-2. RevenueCat: This company help businesses track customer payments on Android, iOS and web formats.
+2. RevenueCat - This company help businesses track customer payments on Android, iOS and web formats.
-3. SpotOn: This company is dedicated in helping small businesses streamline operations, connect with customers and increase revenue by providing them with an end-to-end solution for managing all of their payments needs.
+3. SpotOn - This company is dedicated in helping small businesses streamline operations, connect with customers and increase revenue by providing them with an end-to-end solution for managing all of their payments needs.
-4. Build:Billd is a payment solution for the construction industry that allows contractors to acquire the supplies they need to complete a job and pay suppliers over a period of time.
+4. Build - Billd is a payment solution for the construction industry that allows contractors to acquire the supplies they need to complete a job and pay suppliers over a period of time.
-Flywire: Flywire helps craft personalized fintech payment platforms for a variety of international industries, including travel, education and healthcare  .
+5. Flywire - Flywire helps craft personalized fintech payment platforms for a variety of international industries, including travel, education and healthcare  .
-5. Remitly:Remitly is a fintech company that aims to simplify international money transfers and payments.
+6. Remitly - Remitly is a fintech company that aims to simplify international money transfers and payments.
-6. Ripple: Ripple uses blockchain to process and secure their RippleNet payment network.
+7. Ripple - Ripple uses blockchain to process and secure their RippleNet payment network.
 With RippleNet, customers have access to a network of more than 200 banks including American Express, BMO and PNC and they can make cross-border payments instantaneously.

 ## Results